How to get your full tenancy deposit back

 Consider replacing anything you break

-With that in mind, if you're responsible for the damage you should think about replacing these things yourself at a much more reasonable price.
-If you (and your housemates) aren't responsible for the damage, it's the landlord's job to fix it.
+But remember that if you (and your housemates) aren't responsible for the damage, it's the landlord's job to fix it.

 Equally, if it's something you can't replace yourself (be it too expensive or too big a job, for example), flag it with your landlord as soon as possible.
 Don't leave it until the day you move out.